 We love the use of hide when it comes to layering rugs.
-Some people are a bit wary with hide because of the unique-ness of the shape and colourings being hard to fit into a décor.
+Some people are a bit wary of hide because of the uniqueness of the shape and colourings being hard to fit into a décor.

 Use a hide as a statement piece to layer on top of carpets or rugs, and make use of that unique shape!
 Hide is very thin, so reduces the danger of tripping and looks beautiful layered.

 If you’ve got a large space, even use two hides set together to make one larger rug for an elegant but extravagant look that creates instant style.

 And just be creative with placement when it comes to hides – and all layered rugs for that matter!
 You shouldn’t feel you must centrally place when you’re layering rugs.
 Particularly with hides, as they have such a unique shape that doesn’t aid symmetry.
 Then don’t try and place them to look meticulous as they end up ‘floating’ a bit.

 If you’re worried about the ethical side of animal hide, all our hides are a safe by-product of the food industry that are sources responsibly.